Oven roasting is one of the simplest cooking methods because it requires little attention allowing you to "set it and forget it."

 Oven roasting is considered a simple cooking method because it generally uses a lower temperature over a longer period of time, allowing you to "set it and forget it."
 Refer to our oven roasting cooking chart for timing guidelines and other recommendations.

-Place the beef fat-side-up in a roasting pan — preferably with a rack, which improves air circulation and promotes more even cooking.
-Insert an ovenproof meat thermometer if you have one, taking care to avoid the bone (if cooking a bone-in roast).
+Place roast, fat side up, on rack in shallow roasting pan.
+Insert ovenproof meat thermometer so tip is centered in thickest part of beef, not resting in fat.
+Do not add water or cover.
 Cook as recommended, and be sure not to overshoot your target temp because it will continue to rise after pulling the roast from the oven.

 The most important tool for properly carving your roast is a sharp knife — be safe!
 If you're using a meat fork, don't pierce the roast to hold it in place.
 Use the back of the fork instead (tongs work great, too).
 If you have a rib roast, cut each slice along the rib bone.
 Always cut across the grain for maximum tenderness.